gradle/gradle/design-docs/play-support.md

     - need to include unmanaged dependencies from `lib/` as compile dependencies
     - sub-projects have a slightly different layout to root project

+### Implementation

+Play plugin:

+- Defines a Play application component and an associated Jar binary.
+- Wires in the main source set as input, and hooks up the appropriate dependencies.

+### Open issues

+- Should use the new language plugins instead.
+Will require test execution and joint Java - Scala compilation.

 ## Developer compiles route and template source for Play application

 Extend the standard build lifecycle to compile the route and template source files to bytecode.